aws-samples/serverless-store-finder/README.md

 ## Getting started

+// TODO: Replace with link to blog post.

 ### Prerequisites

-- You will require an AWS account, and sufficient AWS IAM permissions to deploy the resources into that account.
+- You will require an AWS account, and sufficient AWS IAM permissions to deploy  resources into that account.
 - The store finder front-end has been developed using the [Vue.js 3.0](https://vuejs.org/) framework.
 You will need to have [npm](https://www.npmjs.com/package/npm), the JavaScript package manager, installed on your machine.

 ### Downloading the code